 A distorted reality can start early within the family.
-An addiction will be present with those in the family and often co-addiction exists.
+When addiction is present in one family member, co-addiction often exists.
 This includes sex addiction and other types of substance abuse and addiction.
-Porn can set unrealistic expectations.

-If you’ve just begun to notice that you’re becoming out of control sexually, or are even questioning whether a sex addiction exists, you should definitely consider getting an evaluation by a professional sex therapist.
+If you’ve just begun to notice that you’re becoming out of control sexually, or are starting to questioning whether a sex addiction, you should definitely consider getting an evaluation by a sex addiction therapist.

 Many variables need to be assessed individually to determine if sexual addiction exists.
 These include pleasure, brain function, control, exploitative or risk to self, and a psychological agenda.

 Healthy versus Unhealthy Sexual Relationships

 - In healthy sexual relationships, pleasure and brain functions are normal when assessed.
 No brain dysfunction such as brain tumors, substance abuse or mania exists.

-- Healthy sex also has control, and no explorative or risk to self, or psychological agenda.
+- Healthy sex lacks exploitation, risk to self, or a psychological agenda.

 - Individuals with a sex addiction use sex for attention, acceptance or love.

 - Healthy sex contains a control element; that is people choose to engage in sexual activity and do not feel hopeless or out of control.

 - They also don’t have a history of trying to stop the behavior only to return later, for example, compulsive masturbating (masturbating so often it interferes with you’re your work or social life).

 Addiction Belief System

 Humans naturally hold beliefs that affect the decisions we make, skewing the way we look at relationships.

 The beliefs that are true for persons with sex addictions are:

 - I’m basically a bad, or unworthy person

 - Nobody can love me for who I am

 - My needs are never going to be met if I have to depend on others